MehranJanfeshan/wloghub/README.md

     logger.info({'Hello World'});

 ## correlationId

 If you want to add a correlationId to your logs, you can do it by adding correlationId to the global object.

     global['correlationId'] = '1234';

+or you can add it to the env variable correlationId

+    process.env['correlationId'] = '1234';

 see [wloghub](https://github.com/MehranJanfeshan/wloghub) for more details.